Claudia enjoys traveling and sharing her travel tips with readers.

-I would like to preface this article by saying that I've never been to a city that I didn't love, so I was sad to discover that, after a recent trip to Seattle, I think I've finally found one that I really don't care for, and it's all because of a few simple mistakes.
+I've never been to a city that I didn't love, but after a recent trip to Seattle, I think I've finally found one that I really don't care for.
+And it's all because of a few simple mistakes.

 Over the summer, my family took a wonderful trip that we had been planning for many years.
 We spent two weeks in northwest Washington where we were completely awestruck by the beauty and grandeur.
 We stayed for 4 days in Olympic National Park, 4 days in Mt.
 Rainier, and a highly anticipated grand finale of 2 days in Seattle.
 Unfortunately our visit to the "Emerald City" didn't go exactly as we had hoped it would.